RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 The following are the known issues in the v3.6.0 release.

-System Failure when using ROCgdb with Co-operative Groups or P2P on Vega 10 and 7nm
+Use of ROCgdb on Cooperative Queues Results in System Failure on Vega 10 and 7nm
 -----------------------------------------------------------------------------------

-Using the ROCm Debugger (ROCgdb) on programs that use the following features may result in a system failure on Vega 10 and 7nm:
+In this release, using ROC Debugger (ROCgdb) on Cooperative queues can lead to a system failure on Vega 10 and 7nm.
+Cooperative queues are HSA queues created with the type HSA_QUEUE_TYPE_COOPERATIVE.
+The HIP runtime creates such queues when using:

--  Co-operative groups
+* Cooperative Groups features that launch a kernel to the device:

+	   * hipLaunchCooperativeKernel()

+      * hipLaunchCooperativeKernelMultiDevice()

--  P2P on a system without large BAR support
+* Peer-to-peer transfers on systems without PCIe large BAR support

+If a system crash occurs, examine the messages in ‘dmesg’ before rebooting the system.

 There is no known workaround at this time.
+.

 NaN Loss during ImageNet Training on Tensorflow
 -----------------------------------------------